slry/cas-setup/README.md

 ```
 ansible-playbook main.yml -i hosts
 ```
-If the user requires password authentication, add the `-kK` flag (it will prompt for the password of the user and then for the password to use sudo)
+If the user requires password authentication, add the `-kK` flag (it will prompt for the password of the user and then for the password to use sudo).

+Note: the server's key fingerprint should already be on the Ansible host.

 ## Initial setup